weward/VacationPlan/README.md

 ### Registration
 - Users may register to the system by providing their name, email and password
-- User receives a response with HTTP status of 200 in string format upon successful registration.
+- User receives a response with bearer token and HTTP status of 200 in string format upon successful registration.
 - User receives a response with HTTP status of 500 in string format upon failed registration.
 - User receives an error response in string format upon failed registration.